carlosdevpereira/mr-components/docs/components/select.md

 ## States

-Besides themes and sizes, every button can define a set of props to control their visible states.
+Besides themes and sizes, every select component can define a set of props to control their visible states.

 ### Disabled